AnuhyaL/NASA-Turbofan-Jet-Engine-Remaining-Useful-Life-RUL-Prediction-Using-LSTM/README.md

 <img width="350" height="461" alt="image" src="https://github.com/user-attachments/assets/7ac4fa70-e798-41bb-bfee-53de4166dd0d" />

+* If you are testing the pytest in window follow this command in command prompt python -m pytest

 **(The dataset is in the .zip file so need to exact it before uploading it in the code if downloading the code and doing manually)**

 **The test datasets (FD001–FD004) do not contain per-cycle RUL labels.
 Therefore, RMSE and R² metrics are reported only on training/validation data.
 For test datasets, the model generates RUL predictions that can be compared against the provided RUL text files when available.**